gvwilson/thirdbit/src/fiction/iffy/index.md

 onto a narrow street lined with two-story houses made of laser-cut stones.
 Sparkling blue-green moss traced their mortared joints.
 It was strangely quiet after the commotion on the street.
-The only sounds were the gulls, the faint hum of an autotruck passing by, and their boots on the cobblestones.
+The only sounds were the gulls overhead, the faint hum of an autotruck passing by, and their boots on the cobblestones.